Pegahyaftian/Weaviate/README.md

-# Weaviet
+# Weaviate
-a simple implementation of retrieval applications of Weaviet (vector database)
+a simple implementation of retrieval applications of Weaviate (vector database)

-For installing the requirements, run:
+To install the requirements, run:
 ```
 pip install -r requirements.txt
 ```

-Download the dataset from the [Kaggle_link](https://www.kaggle.com/datasets/tunguz/200000-jeopardy-questions) and locate it in the main directory, and follow the steps in the app.py.
+Download the dataset from the [Kaggle_link](https://www.kaggle.com/datasets/tunguz/200000-jeopardy-questions), and locate it in the main directory, and follow the steps in the app.py.